wp-plugins/gotmls/readme.txt

 * First BETA versions available for WordPress.

 == Upgrade Notice ==

+= 3.15.16 =
+Fixes a minor bug with pass-by-reference which raises a fatal error in PHP v5.4.

 = 3.15.15 =
 Enhanced the Examine File window with better styles and more info, changed form submission of encrypted file lists, and fixes other minor bugs.